Darwin-River/Ex-Machinis/README.md

 ./test
 ```

-At user's cron there are the following tasks programmed (they are just watchdog scripts to restart the suitable module if stopped).
+At user's cron we have the following tasks programmed (they are just watchdog scripts to restart the suitable module if stopped).
-We have one line to restart the email handler and another to restart the game engine (if they were stopped)
+We have one line to restart the email handler and another to restart the game engine (only in case they were stopped)

 ```
 */1 * * * * sh -c '. /home/forth/.profile; /home/forth/game-engine/bin/scripts/start_email_handler.sh' >> /dev/null 2>&1